South Coast Walks & Historical Sites

 Bring intriguing coastal trails and history alive in South Hampshire

 With such a high density of scenic spectacles, Armenia is perhaps Asia’s greatest hidden gem.
-Landlocked in the South Caucasus region of Eurasia, it is a country full of cultural highlights, offering a great depth of history and fascinating sights, such as age-old architecture and glorious natural landscapes.
+Landlocked in the South Caucasus region of Eurasia, it is a country full of cultural highlights.
+Armenia offers a great depth of history and fascinating sights, such as age-old architecture and glorious natural landscapes.
 With all of this and more to enjoy, there is no shortage of sights to see on walking holidays in Armenia.

 Upon your arrival in the towns and cities of Armenia, you will quickly notice how big a part Christianity plays in Armenian culture.
 This is no coincidence; Armenia was the first country to adopt Christianity as the state religion.

-After exploring the city, venture towards the countryside, where you will find a number of stunning alpine peaks which can soar over 3000 metres high, as well as walking trails which are perfect to be explored on foot.
+After exploring the city, venture towards the countryside, where you will find a number of stunning alpine peaks which can soar over 3000 metres high, as well as walking trails decorated with wildflowers and local wildlife.

 If you are interested in finding out more about booking a walking holiday in Armenia, please contact the team or request a brochure.